 Further study is required to understand applicability and utility of Satellite access in the 5G system for the Mission Critical Services.
 Some example aspects to study in Satellite access for Mission Critical Services are:

-1. Use Multicast/broadcast via 5G Satellite access Network to enable very large coverage for Mission Critical Services
+1. Use 5G Satellite access Network to enable communication to very large coverage for Mission Critical Services

-2. mpacts to Mission Critical Service KPIs due to QoS, latency aspects and bandwidth limitations if any due to Satellite access
+2. Analyse the impacts to Mission Critical Service due to QoS, latency aspects and bandwidth limitations if any due to Satellite access.

-3. Application service continuity behaviour when UEs supports only Satellite access or simultaneous connectivity to Satellite and 5G Terrestrial network.
+3. Application context transfer handling when UEs switch between Satellite access and 5G Terrestrial network.

 Service enablers defined by SA6 should also take advantage and ensure that these enablers support satellite access, and hence study the impacts and the necessary changes to the SA6 enabler specifications aligned with SA2 architecture and work.